nimitzhunter/Study/discrete_math/chapter1/note.md

 1. How many steps.
 Say we have N steps.
 2. At each step, how many choices do we have?
 Does the number of choices remain constant or how does it shift at each step?
 Example: a set contain positive numbers of up to 10 digits, how many numbers are in the set?
+ Simple solution: choice**steps
 In this example, order matters, 1234 and 4321 are different numbers.
 How many steps?
 10 steps because each number contain up to 10 digits.
 How have choices do we have in each step?
 At each digit, we can select any number from 0 to 9, so we have 10 choices.
 Answer is 10**10 numbers.

+### What is the combination of N items?
+Ans:
+There are N steps.
+At each step we decide whether or not to take the item, so there are two choices.
+The solution is choice**steps, thus the answer is 2**N.
+Solution 2**N

 ## how to count something where the order doesn't matter